 Under the 1994 reauthorization of the Elementary and Secondary Education Act, Maryland has maintained an accountability system that includes all public schools and LEAs.
-Maryland's accountability system is currently under revision to become compliant with provisions in the No Child Left Behind Act of 2001.
-The revisions include new assessments, the Maryland School Assessment (MSA), that will produce individual scores in reading and mathematics in grades 3, 5, 8 and in grade 10 reading, as well as the grade 10 geometry end-of-course assessment, beginning with the first administration in the first week of March 2003.
+Maryland's accountability system complies with provisions in the No Child Left Behind Act of 2001 and includes the Maryland School Assessment (MSA) that produces individual scores in reading and mathematics in grades 3-8, and end-of-course high school assessments in algebra/data analysis and English 2.
+Beginning with the 2006-07 school year and continuing through the 2009-10 school year, high school students may substitute appropriate scores on Maryland State Department of Education (MSDE)-approved Advanced Placement or International Baccalaureate examinations for high school assessments under an agreement with USDE.

-The definition of "public school," as defined in Draft Accountability Regulations, 13A.01.04.02, complies with NCLB requirements.
-Under this draft regulation, the definition includes all alternative public schools, juvenile institutions, and the Maryland School for the Deaf and the Maryland School for the Blind.
-Alternative programs will be held accountable for students enrolled in the alternative program from September 30 through the dates of testing.
-Those students who enroll in the alternative program after September 30 will be accounted for at the LEA level and the state level.
+The definition of "public school," as defined in Accountability Regulations, 13A.01.04.02, complies with NCLB requirements.
+Under this regulation, the definition includes all alternative public schools, juvenile institutions, and the Maryland School for the Deaf and the Maryland School for the Blind.
+Alternative programs are held accountable for students enrolled in the alternative program from September 30 through the dates of testing.
+Those students who enroll in the alternative program after September 30 are accounted for at the LEA level and the state level.